The 5 largest broker dealers by assets under management. Top ranking biggest broker dealers in the U.S. by total AUM.

 Charles Schwab

-Next up is Schwab.
-The broker has $7.13 trillion in client assets.
-This includes 1.6 million corporate retirement plan members and 1.1 million bank accounts with Schwab Bank.
-The $2.7 trillion in assets includes $213 billion in managed accounts.
-Schwab has 1,200 financial advisors and serves 7,000 registered investment advisors.
-The company has written over 100,000 financial plans for its clients.
+Schwab manages client assets worth $9.57 trillion, including 1.6 million corporate retirement plan members and 1.1 million bank accounts with Schwab Bank.
+Of these assets, $1.2 trillion are in managed accounts.
+Schwab employs 1,500 financial advisors and works with 15,000 registered investment advisors.
+The company has also created over 100,000 financial plans for its clients.

 Learn more in Charles Schwab review.